-The best mechanics have cars in their DNA… in fact, they have everything to do with an engine in their DNA!
+A good mechanic has cars in their DNA… in fact, they have everything to do with an engine in their DNA!
 You’ll be able to distinguish a passionate mechanic by their enthusiasm and excitement.
 This is the mechanic you want.
-Not only will they do a better job fixing your car, they’ll take the time and effort to get to the bottom of tricky problems and prove much more pleasant to deal with than someone who hates their job.
+Not only will they do a better job repairing your car, they’ll take the time and effort to get to the bottom of tricky problems and prove much more pleasant to deal with than someone who hates their job.

 It’s amazing that many mechanics will still tell you to just ‘turn up’.
 If this is the case, they’re probably disorganised and more likely to leave you waiting around.
-Find a mechanic who can book you into a specific date and time, it shows they respect your time… and their own.
+Finding a good mechanic who can book you into a specific date and time at your nearest location, shows they respect your time… and their own.

 Request a 12-month warranty on all labour and parts, a good mechanic will be willing to back their quality.

 At the end of the day you want someone you can talk to, build a relationship with and trust.
-A good mechanic will take the time to understand any issues you’re having with your car.
+Finding a good mechanic who will take the time to understand any issues you’re having with your car is worth the effort.
 They should never make you feel as though you’re wasting their time, become frustrated or agitated when talking to you.

-A good mechanic will break down your invoice, itemising each part and the number of labour hours spent in an easy-to-understand way.
+A good mechanic will break down your invoice, itemising each part and the number of labour hours spent repairing or servicing your car in an easy-to-understand way.
 If you receive an invoice with a bundled price and very vague explanations, it’s likely they’re trying to hide something.

 A good way to tell if your mechanic is running a professional business is by whether they have girly posters (you know the ones I mean) plastered all over the walls.
 However, it’s also simple things like returning calls, a clean environment and common courtesy that show that your mechanic respects you as a customer.
 It’s amazing how much this improves not only your experience but the mechanic’s ability to do a great job.

 Let’s be clear on this, paper diaries and job cards are old news.
 Good mechanics have electronic systems that track their work.
 This means they have a record of what your car has had done and what it will need on your next visit.
 They’ll also have scan tools and other electronic diagnostic equipment, which ensures they can properly diagnose and fix faults.
 Without these tools you’re more likely to be over-serviced, experience recurring faults or misdiagnosed problems.
-A good mechanic needs to be up with technology.
+Finding a good mechanic means making sure that they’re up-to-date with the latest technology.

 Overall, mechanics come in all shapes and sizes.
 A good mechanic however, the right mechanic, will offer the professionalism of any other business out there.
 Ultimately they will be interested in developing a long term relationship with you, applying their skills, experience and (importantly) passion to your car.

 Want to find a friendly, reliable and trustworthy mechanic in your area?
-Head to our Service Areas page.
+Head to our mechanic locations page.